vancehenricks/unsolicited-tips/removing-deprecated-feature.md

 # Removing Deprecated Feature

-I wrote this guide on some learings when deprecating a feature that were not fully familiar.
+This guide shares some lessons learned from deprecating a feature we were not fully familiar with.

 ## Opt to have an POC